 Key Points:

-- What They Offer: Funded accounts ranging from $10,000 to $200,000.
-Traders only pay a small evaluation fee.
+• What They Offer: Funded accounts commonly ranging from $10,000 to $200,000 (and sometimes higher).
+Traders typically pay a one-time evaluation fee rather than depositing the full account value.

 What Is Prop Firm Trading?
 Your Gateway to Becoming a Funded Trader